 Each one of us, has two archetypal personalities, The Adult and the Child.
 The Inner Child or our emotional self is our childlike aspect.
 It brings out our child-like capacity for innocence, wonder, awe, joy, sensitivity, playfulness and creativity.

 From childish to childlike–longing for the innocent and playfulness, regardless of age.

 The Child also establishes our perceptions of life, safety, nurture, loyalty, and family.
-Its many aspects include the Wounded Child, Abandoned or Orphan Child, Dependent, Innocent, Nature, and Divine Child.
+Its many aspects include the Wounded Child, Abandoned child, Neglected child, Orphan Child, Dependent child, Lost child, Invisible Child, and through healing it can mature to become the Divine Child.

 Core issue of all the Child archetypes is dependency vs. responsibility: when to take responsibility, when to have a healthy dependency, when to stand up to the group, and when to embrace communal life.